 The Dental Health Program provides public dental care to eligible Victorians.

-- Eligible Victorians can access general and emergency dental care at the Royal Dental Hospital of Melbourne and community-based dental services across the state.
-Please contact the Royal Dental Hospital Melbourne on 9341 1000 (Outside Melbourne Metro call: 1800 833 039) or use the online community dental clinics search for a list of dental clinics in your area.
+- If you require dental care or oral health advice, please contact the Royal Dental Hospital Melbourne on 9341 1000 (outside Melbourne Metro call: 1800 833 039) or use the online community dental clinics search for a list of dental clinics in your area.

 - You may also visit Dental health services Victoria if you require any further information.

-- The health and wellbeing of patients remains our highest priority as we recommence these public dental services.
+- The health and wellbeing of Victorians remains our highest priority.

 - We continue to urge everyone to maintain their oral health by eating well, drinking tap water, and brushing twice a day with a fluoride toothpaste.